Where is Southshire Community School located?

 What grades / ages does Southshire serve?

-Kindergarten through Eighth Grade, ages 5 through 14.
+Kindergarten through Eighth Grade, ages 4.5 to 14.

 Where do Southshire students come from?

 We have students from surrounding communities in southern Vermont as well as from towns in neighboring New York and Massachusetts.

 Free busing is available in New York for residences of Hoosick Falls and Cambridge.
 Please contact the superintendent’s office of your local public school district for details.

 Our average yearly enrollment is approximately 25 to 35 students in grades K-8, organized into three multi-age groups based on academic and developmental level.